Find Affordable College Courses

 Worcester, MA

-College of the Holy Cross did quite well in this year’s ranking of the most popular places for foreign languages and linguistics students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the medium-sized city of Worcester, Holy Cross is a private not-for-profit college with a small student population.
+College of the Holy Cross came in at #7 in this year’s edition of the Most Popular Foreign Languages & Linguistics Bachelor’s Degree Schools in the New England Region ranking.
+Located in the midsize city of Worcester, Holy Cross is a private not-for-profit school with a small student population.

 Women make up 61% of the foreign languages and linguistics majors at the school.

-With a ranking of #8, University of New Hampshire - Main Campus did quite well on this year’s most popular schools for foreign languages and linguistics students working on their bachelor’s degree.
+University of New Hampshire - Main Campus did quite well in this year’s ranking of the most popular places for foreign languages and linguistics students to get a bachelor’s degree.
+It came in at #8 on the list.
 Located in the small suburb of Durham, UNH is a public school with a large student population.

 About 71% of the students majoring in foreign languages and linguistics at the school are women while 29% are male.